History, Yale University

 RSVP is required.
 Please click on the registration link at the bottom of this page or contact firstname.lastname@example.org.

 PLEASE NOTE that our Lecture Hall can only accommodate a limited number of people, so please come early if you would like to have a seat in the main room.
-We also have overflow seating available; all registrants who arrive late will be seated in the overflow area.
+Registrants who arrive late may be seated in an overflow viewing area.

 Academic Programs, Seminar Series / Seminar in Cultural History